ParkerCai/Opalite/README.md

 ## Known limitations (Phase 1)

 - **No height filtering** — the top-down map bins ceiling, wall, and torso-height pixels into the same (X, Z) cells, so overhead obstructions can blob together with floor-plane ones.
-Y-range gating is Phase 2.
 - **Single-frame analyzer** — no temporal smoothing.
 Moving the camera quickly produces a brief wobble in the Suggested direction.
 - **D435i depth floor** ~0.28 m — objects closer than that show up as invalid (zero) pixels, not near-range obstacles.
 - **Reflective / transparent surfaces** produce depth holes; with min-support gating these reduce to "insufficient data" rather than false alarms, but the sector is effectively blind in that direction.
-- **No semantic classification in the real-time loop** — Phase 1 is geometry-only at 30 Hz.
-The Phase 2B Brain pane adds a semantic layer but only on-demand (~2.5 s round-trip), not per frame.
+- **No object recognition in the real-time loop** — Phase 1 runs at the camera's 30 FPS using depth geometry only.

 ## Known limitations (Phase 2)